Now trending: Remote work and working from home

 In most cases, you most likely have the equipment and software ready but your internet connection might still be quite a challenge, especially in parts of the world where fast home internet is still difficult to come by.
 Data connectivity can vary wildly per location, if this is a problem for you, it might be a good idea to open this conversation with your IT personnel or direct manager.
 You can be issued a pocket hotspot or VPN access (a virtual private network) to make work more seamless.

 Make sure that you have what you need to be able to effectively communicate with your teammates and your manager.
 It would be nice to have an update at least once a day on the progress of your current and ongoing tasks.

 You have apps available on your phone, tablet or computer to make communicating easier.
 Skype, Discord, Slack, Google Meet, and productivity apps like Trello, Hootsuite, and etc.

 Your location might not be ideal when making professional calls.
 Taking meetings at a cafe or maybe you were not able to clean up your room prior to the call can be a hassle.
 There are background removal tools out there, but we feel that our XSplit VCam is one tool that you can easily use regardless of circumstances, thanks to its powerful background replacement, removal, and blurring.

 These are just a few short tips to make working from home that little bit more bearable, sometimes losing the structure of working at an office can be disruptive not only to your productivity but your mental wellbeing too.
 So make sure to take extra care when starting your day, eat well, have the right tools at disposal and complete your work with the same level of dedication as you would from home.

 Are you also working from home or remotely from your workplace?
+Or perhaps you are looking for a job that allows work from home.
 Do you also use background removal tools for your video conference calls?